IT2805/assignments-2016H/2/assignment.md

 # Assignment 2: HTML continued, links and CSS introduction

 Note: If you have not completed assignment 1, go ahead and do it now, as you need it for this assignment.
+You do not have to submit the code for assignment 1.
 Your code for assignment 1 will not be graded.

 In this assignment you are going to style the website you created in the previous exercise.